ryouze/ryouze.github.io/README.md

 hugo new posts/title.md
 ```

-To start the Hugo server locally and view changes in real-time:
+To start the Hugo server locally and view changes in real time:

 ```sh
 hugo server